enepomnyaschih/jwidget/guides/ensample7/README.md

     }

 Also we want to make sure that our project will work on [GitHub Pages](http://pages.github.com/), but they don't support ".htaccess" file.
-So let's transform global project configuration a little bit, to make sure that out output HTML files will be generated in document root and all URLs will be relative.
+So let's transform global project configuration a little bit, to make sure that our output HTML files will be generated in document root and all URLs will be relative.
 Change next options in jwsdk-config/config.json file: